techiediaries/techiediaries/_posts/2020/angular-10/2020-09-17-angular-10-django-3-upload-image-files.md

 ### Installing Django REST Framework

-We'll be using Django REST framework for creating a REST API endpoint in our application:
+We'll be using Django REST framework for adding a REST API endpoint to our django 3 application that will be used to upload images from our Angular 10 frontend:

 ```bash
 $ pip install djangorestframework